 Q: Mine Just Stopped Working Properly.
 What do I do?

-A: With these types of issues it is always wise to consult your manual first.
+A: With these types of issues it’s always wise to consult your manual first.
 The manual has a troubleshooting page, which gives you direction on how to check out your product.
-Remember to always unplug before examining it.
-Check out for clogs in the hose, and look into your bag, which might be full.
-If the brush roll is not turning, check the belt and replace it if necessary.
-You should also be sure to check out your electrical outlet and see if it is working correctly.
+Remember always to unplug before examining it.
+Look out for clogs in the hose, and look into its bag, which might be full.
+If the brush roll isn’t turning, check the belt and replace it if necessary.
+You should also be sure to check out your electrical outlet and see if it’s working correctly.
 If everything else fails, take it to your nearest retailer for repair.